AninditaBasu/writing-technically/docs/source/courses-dita-authoring-maps.md

 You'd have noticed a tag called `<topicref>`.
 This is the tag that contains the cross-reference to a topic, through its `href` attribute.

+The order of the `<topicref>` tags in the map, and their nesting, determines the order and hierarchy of the topics in the output.

 ````{eval-rst}
  .. tabs::